 • WORDS: L. HOLMES

-Now that this year’s weddings are back on the horizon, you might be thinking about what you’ll wear.
-Whether you’re a humble guest or taking centre stage as the groom, you want your outfit to feel worthy of the big day – this might be the first chance you’ve had to dress up in months, after all!
+As wedding season kicks off, you might be thinking about what you’ll wear.
+Whether you’re a humble guest or taking centre stage as the groom, you want your outfit to feel worthy of the big day.

 So how about embracing a more tactile fabric, like tweed?
 Once the go-to textile for the high-born country living set, today’s tweed translates as well to city celebrations as it does a knees-up in a traditional stately home.